informalsystems/tendermint-rs/docs/architecture/adr-002-light-client-adr-index.md

 It also makes requests to other full nodes to detect and report on forks.

-That said, as much as possible, we would like the implementation here to be re-usable for the IBC protocol, which supports communiction between blockchains.
+That said, as much as possible, we would like the implementation here to be reusable for the IBC protocol, which supports communiction between blockchains.
 In this case, instead of making RPC requests, IBC-enabled blockchains receive the relevant data in transactions and verify it using the same core verification library.
 Thus implementations should abstract over the source of data as necessary.